-….
-I cannot bring myself to tell you how many eons I have been making strawberry jam, but it wasn’t until the last three years that I figured out how to make it so that it tastes like fresh strawberries for the entire year.
+I cannot bring myself to tell you how many eons I have been making strawberry jam, but it wasn’t until the last few years that I figured out how to make jam in a way that its guaranteed to tasteslike fresh strawberries for the entire year.
 I’m talking about the cooked jam recipes, which I’ve always preferred over the less ‘set’ freezer jams.
 The secret?
 First of all, play a little fast and loose with the amount of fruit you use, and secondly – don’t use a canner if you are making cooked jam.
 Here’s the thing….canning jam does make it ‘shelf stable’, but after a few short months both the color and flavor start to deteriorate in a big way.
 Freezer jam always tastes like fresh berries, so I figured, “what the heck?
 Let’s make the best of both worlds”, and that’s what I did.
 It’s a whole lot less mess and effort, and a whole lot more flavor to boot.
 Come on along with me and check it out….